Generative Engine Optimization for Google Ads Performance Max: The Enterprise Playbook

 Create a master entity dictionary that includes products, use cases, industries, problems, and proof points.
 Tag every asset (headline, description, image, video, feed item) and every landing experience with the same dictionary to enable apples-to-apples reporting.

 By aligning search themes to asset groups through shared entities, PMAX learns faster and wastes less budget.
-This is where our SEVO system and Content Sprout Method speed up production of on-brand assets without losing the structure that GEO requires.
+This is where our SEVO system and Content Sprout Method accelerate the production of on-brand assets without compromising the structure required by GEO.

 When we implement this at scale, we keep a governance layer that enforces brand safety and de-duplication across accounts.
 If you’re consolidating data from many teams or regions, the methodology from our enterprise audit write-up helps you unify naming conventions and access controls up front.